chrisruffalo/ee-config/README.md

 ## Building and Testing

 This application uses Maven to build.
-It uses Arquillian for testing.
+It uses Arquillian (Weld SE) for testing.
 In order to test and build and install you should just execute the command 'mvn clean install' in the root of the project.
 That's it!

 ## Use